ocrdu/rss-viewer/README.txt

 A working demo (but a different version) can be found at http://www.den-uijl.nl/news/news.php.

 - Note that a small php file is used to get around the same-origin policy.
+If you don't want to do that, don't use this.

 If you feel like donating for this, you can do so here: ocrdu.nl/donations.